gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # New Chunk Type

-   This section defines the new chunk types that will be used to authenticate chunks.
-Table 4 illustrates the new chunk type.

 ##  Encrypted Chunk (ENCRYPT) {#encrypt}

+This section defines the new chunk types that will be used to transport encrypted SCTP payload.
+{{sctp-encryption-chunk-newchunk-crypt}} illunstrates the new chunk type.

 ~~~~~~~~~~~ aasvg
 +------------+-----------------------------+